rakshithav2004/ecommerce-microservices/README.md

 Computer Science & Engineering — Data Science

 Built as a practical Java Spring Boot microservices project demonstrating backend development, distributed service communication, JWT-based security, service discovery, API Gateway architecture, role-based authorization, and fault-tolerant design.

+# 🙌 Thank You

+**Thank you for visiting this project!**
+I hope you found it useful and informative. 😊